 I’m sure that you’ve already seen a skin tag even if you don’t know its name.
 In fact, most people have them or will have them at some point in their lives, so don’t fret so much if you’ve suddenly joined the club.
 The good news is that they are completely harmless and turn malignant in extremely rare cases.

 Although skin tags are benign, a lot of people find them ugly and disgusting.
 And to be honest, no one is ready to admit that she is getting older.
 Of course, you can turn to your doctor to burn it off or freeze it, but there are a couple of home remedies for skin tags that you can try.

 But first, let’s talk about what causes skin tags and what the difference is between them and other skin conditions like warts.

 Skin tags are not present at birth, so they don’t have anything to do with birthmarks.
 These tiny growths are more common in adults than children, so scientists connected them to aging.
 If you find one on your chest today, it hasn’t just appeared there.
 It has been growing up without you noticing it for a while.
 But what causes it besides age?

-Unfortunately, skin tags one of those mysteries, which haven’t been unraveled yet.
+Unfortunately, skin tags are one of those mysteries, which haven’t been unraveled yet.
 No one knows why these bumps appear on our bodies, they just speculate.
-One of the most believable and probable theory is that skin tags are related to the friction between the clothes and the skin or skin-to-skin because they appear in places such as:
+One of the most believable and probable theories is that skin tags are related to the friction between the clothes and the skin or skin-to-skin because they appear in places such as:

 Since friction probably plays a role in the development of these growths, being overweight or obese increases your chances of getting one.
 Another possible risk is diabetes and hormonal changes related to pregnancy.